algtools/actions/README.md

 1. **Smart PR Number Resolution**: Works with `pull_request`, `workflow_run`, and other event types
 2. **Deduplication**: Uses `dedupe_key: 'preview-deploy'` to update existing comments instead of creating duplicates
 3. **Graceful Chromatic Handling**: Only shows Chromatic link if enabled and URL is available
+4. **API Documentation Support**: Generates Scalar, ReDoc, or Swagger UI documentation for API templates
+5. **Template Flexibility**: Supports both web templates (Chromatic) and API templates (API docs)
-4. **Works with Dependabot**: Handles PRs from forks and Dependabot where secrets aren't directly available
+6. **Works with Dependabot**: Handles PRs from forks and Dependabot where secrets aren't directly available
-5. **Comprehensive Logging**: Detailed job summaries and outputs for debugging
+7. **Comprehensive Logging**: Detailed job summaries and outputs for debugging

 **Required Permissions:**